danielendeg/nugetpackageupdate/specs/ConversionAPI.md

 }
 ```

-To assist with the editing experience (in VS Code or a browser based app) We will provide a way to list available helper functions:
+To assist with the editing experience (in VS Code or a browser based app), we will provide a way to list available helper functions:

 ```
 GET [base]/{account}/helpers